 - (c) Subject to section 2.14(d), where a charge is sustained in respect of a Reportable Offence, the Tribunal must apply the sanction applicable to the Reportable Offence as per section 5. - (d) The Tribunal may determine the appropriate sanction in its absolute discretion, without having regard to the sanctions referred to in section 5 where there are exceptional and compelling circumstances which make it inappropriate or unreasonable to apply those sanctions.
-Exceptional and compelling circumstances will exist where (in the discretion of the Tribunal): - (i) a Player has an exemplary record; - (ii) a Reportable Offence was committed in response to provocation; - (iii) a Reportable Offence was committed in self-defence; or - (iv) there are multiple Reportable Offences arising from the same event or course of conduct. - (e) Where a charge is sustained with respect to a charge or matter not involving a Person or a Reportable Offence, the Tribunal may, subject to any contrary provisions in any relevant Code, Policy, Rules or Regulations, impose such sanctions as it, in its absolute discretion, thinks fit. - (f) The Tribunal is not obliged to give reasons for any decision made by it under these Guidelines.
+Exceptional and compelling circumstances will exist where (at the discretion of the Tribunal): - (i) a Player has a verifiable exemplary record; - (ii) a Reportable Offence was committed in response to provocation; - (iii) a Reportable Offence was committed in self-defence; or - (iv) there are multiple Reportable Offences arising from the same event or course of conduct. - (e) Where a charge is sustained with respect to a charge or matter not involving a Person or a Reportable Offence, the Tribunal may, subject to any contrary provisions in any relevant Code, Policy, Rules or Regulations, impose such sanctions as it, in its absolute discretion, thinks fit. - (f) The Tribunal is not obliged to give reasons for any decision made by it under these Guidelines. - (g) Where a charge is sustained against a Person under the age of 16 years at the time of the Reportable Offence, the Controlling Body shall not publicly release the decision of the Tribunal without the express permission of the Person charged and their parent/guardian.